JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 [//]: # (title: Setting up and Running Additional Build Agents)
 [//]: # (auxiliary-id: Setting up and Running Additional Build Agents)

+>This page is about starting up and running [self-hosted build agents](teamcity-cloud-subscription-and-licensing.md#cloud-self-hosted-agents).
+[JetBrains-hosted build agents](teamcity-cloud-subscription-and-licensing.md#cloud-jb-hosted-agents) are automatically maintained by TeamCity Cloud and require no user actions.
+>
+{type="note" product="tcc"}

 Before you can start customizing projects and creating build configurations, you need to configure [build agents](build-agent.md).
 Review the [agent-server communication](#Agent-Server+Data+Transfers) and [Prerequisites](#Prerequisites) sections before proceeding with agent installation.

 <tip product="tc">

 __Tips__

 * If you install TeamCity bundled with a Tomcat servlet container, or use the TeamCity installer for Windows, both the server and one build agent are installed on the same machine.
 This is not a recommended setup for [production purposes](installing-and-configuring-the-teamcity-server.md#Configuring+Server+for+Production+Use) because of [security concerns](security-notes.md) and since the build procedure can slow down the responsiveness of the web UI and overall TeamCity server functioning.
 If you need more build agents, perform the procedure described below.
 * If you need the agent to run an operating system different from the TeamCity server, perform the procedure described below.
 * For production installations, it is recommended to adjust the [Agent's JVM parameters](configuring-build-agent-startup-properties.md) to include the `-server` option.
 </tip>